 When You’re Ready, Start A New Job Search

 When you feel up to it, dip a toe back in the job search world.
 You don’t have to be hard on yourself at this point — instead, think of this step as window shopping.
 You can add opportunities to your list that interest you, but there’s no pressure to actually commit yet.

 As you start researching jobs and spotting potential matches, it’s essential to stay organized.
 Teal’s Job Application Tracker helps you organize all of the jobs you’re interested in, which you’ve applied to, and what stages you’re at with each role.

 It even has a keywords feature that’ll help you identify patterns to broaden your job search based on what you’re consistently drawn to.

 When it’s time and you start landing interviews, spend time preparing.
 Your confidence might feel shaken because of the layoff, so practice how you’ll share details and what you’re going to say.

 Within Teal’s Job Application Tracker are tips and resources to help you practice interviewing.

 But remember, this wasn’t your fault — you’re highly qualified and the right company is going to see that right away.
 You’ve done successful interviews and landed roles before, so it’s only a matter of time before you bounce back completely and that layoff is a thing of the past.

 Teal is here to support you during these difficult layoffs, and throughout your new job search process.
-With lots of resources, like the LinkedIn Review tool, Resume Builder, Job Tracker, you’ll be able to strategically approach your next steps and redirect your career without being overwhelmed.
+With lots of resources, like the LinkedIn Review tool, AI Resume Builder, Job Application Tracker, you’ll be able to strategically approach your next steps and redirect your career without being overwhelmed.
 Remember, you’re going to be okay, and this chapter won’t define your career (and for more information, be sure to read our comprehensive playbook to navigate layoffs).